xydxydxyd1/my-os/log.md

 The ARMv8 ISA states that WFE must account for spurious wakeups.
 I assume this is done by looping and checking for wake conditions.

+### 2025-04-17

+Now I need to think about system design.
+I want to modularize MyOS in a way that make it as device-agnostic as possible: This means that hopefully, my operating system will also be able to run on X64 with limited changes.

+I will leave the actual configuration to the future.
+For now, I simply design architectural ideas.

+Each processor architecture has many different aspects, but they all have very similar functionality (such as serial communication).
+I will build a standard library of these standard functionalities and build my operating system on top of it.

+Starting with a serial shell.
+The system-level abstraction provided would be serial communication.
+The user-level application will then use the communication system to send messages to console back and forth.
+Can I break it down further?
+Serial communication is often implementedd via protocols such as UART, which specifies ports such as DR, correct?

+## What the OS need

+In the end, I want a operating system that can execute no-std binaries.
+I don't really want to implement a full library for a language, so running any kind of on-the-market user-space programs would be very difficult.

+I need I/O. That can be UART serial, external display, mouse and keyboard input, etc.

+I need file system.

+I need process management.

+Let's start with I/O. How do programs usually receive I/O?
+C has the STDIN file descriptor.
+Everything is a file, ig.
+Somehow it comes back to the file system.

+A file system has the following interface:
+* open(path) -> file
+* write(file, bytes)
+* read(file) -> bytes
+* remove(path)

+I need some kind of data structure to keep track of this.
+I'll use my 150 knowledge.

+First, I need to allocate a general area for the file system.
+Then, I need to have an inode region and a data region.
+Each file is represented by one inode, and the inode specifies the data region among other metadata.

+Since I am now working closely with hardware memory locations, QEMU's sometimes-incorrect system no longer works.
+I'll work on flashing via PXE.